lindacom/Laravel/README2.md

-Download Laravel project from live to local environment
+How to download Laravel project from live to local environment
 ========================================================

 On the live server download the whole laravel folder.